Say Goodbye to the compact Google Pixel flagship & welcome Pixel 6 Pro/XL

 However, what is surprising is that the “small” Pixel 6 goes down to 6.4-inches.
 That’s considerably larger than the Pixel 5, and at the same time not much smaller than the Pixel 6 Pro/XL.

 Furthermore, from all the images we’ve seen of the Pixel 6 and Pixel 6 Pro/XL, the bezels around the new Google flagships seem considerably thicker than those on the Pixel 5.
-In fact, OnLeaks’ renders show a pretty thick bottom bezel, which goes against Google’s idea to have unified borders on the Pixel 5, which looked brilliant.
+In fact, OnLeaks’ renders show a pretty thick bottom bezel, which goes against Google’s idea of having unified borders on the Pixel 5 - those looked brilliant.

 Taking a look over at the competition - the Samsung Galaxy S21 and iPhone 12 come to mind first.